spectreconsole/spectre.console/docs/input/widgets/rule.md

 RedirectFrom: rule
 ---

-The `Rule` is used to render a rule to the terminal.
+The `Rule` class is used to render a horizontal rule (line) to the terminal.

 ![Rule](../assets/images/rule.png)